Lucky loser Potapova makes history with Madrid Open semi-final run

 "But it seems like this tournament keeps giving me second chances and I keep using them."

-Potapova will face Marta Kostyuk or Linda Noskova in the semi-finals.
+Potapova will face Marta Kostyuk in the semi-finals after the Ukrainian beat Linda Noskova 7-6(1) 6-0.
+Kostyuk defeated Potapova in the fourth round last year in Madrid, and is undefeated on clay this year.
 REUTERS